GoogleCloudPlatform/k8s-stackdriver/prometheus-to-sd/README.md

 For example, if prom-to-sd scraped the prometheus metric:
 `container_cpu_usage_seconds{d="my-namespace",e="abc123",f="my-app",g="production"} 1.02030405e+09`
 It would be displayed in stackdriver with the namespace, `my-namespace`, the pod id, `abc123`, and the container name, `my-app`.
 The only stackdriver label for this metric would be `g="production"`.

+## Alternatives

+Google develops **prometheus-to-sd** primarily for Google Kubernetes Engine to collect metrics from system services in order to support Kubernetes users.
+We designed the tool to be lean when deployed as a sidecar in your pod.
+It's intended to support only the metrics the Kubernetes team at Google needs; you can use it to monitor your applications, but the feature set is limited.

+Google develops [**stackdriver-prometheus**](https://github.com/Stackdriver/stackdriver-prometheus) primarily for Stackdriver users and gives support to Stackdriver users.
+We designed the user experience to meet the expectations of Prometheus users and to make it easy to run with Prometheus server. stackdriver-prometheus is intended to monitor all your applications, Kubernetes and beyond.